chises/ha-oilfox/README.md

 If you prefer the manual installation, it is done like other custom components :)

 ## Configuration
-If you are not configuration vioa config flow you can add a new sensor *oilfox* with email and password that your oilfox is connected with
+If you are not configuration via config flow you can add a new sensor *oilfox* with email and password that your oilfox is connected with
 ```yaml
 sensor:
   - platform: oilfox